Amoxicillin and Alcohol

-In particular, because antibiotics are for infections that produce cold-like symptoms, patients should carefully read the over-the-counter medicines’ labels to ensure they don’t include any alcohol.
+In particular, because antibiotics are for infections that produce cold-like symptoms, patients should carefully read the over-the-counter medicines’ labels to ensure they don’t include any liquor.

 - It is unlikely to be life-threatening, but it will increase the time it takes for you to recover from the infection

-The decrease in effectiveness is due to the same enzymes alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH)) break down both penicillin-based drugs and alcohol in the liver.
+The decrease in effectiveness is due to the same enzyme ADH and ALDH break down both penicillin-based drugs and alcohol in the liver.
 Therefore, when alcohol is in the bloodstream, it inhibits those enzymes and slowing down the penicillin derivatives.

-- Doctors generally agree that any amount of alcohol, even as little as a single glass of wine, is too much while you are on antibiotics, including amoxicillin.
+- Doctors generally agree that any amount of drinking, even as little as a single glass of wine, is too much while you are on antibiotics, including amoxicillin.

 - Vomiting, nausea, or diarrhea